ramonthethird/GameMatch/README.md

-## GameMatch
+# **GameMatch**

-GameMatch is an app that recommends games to users based on their preferences.
-Users can input their gaming preferences, and through the help of AI, the app searches through a list of games and matches them accordingly.
-The app uses various APIs to gather game information, considering platform, price, and genre.
+**GameMatch** is a cutting-edge app that recommends games to users based on their preferences.
+Users can input details like platform, price, and genre preferences, and the app leverages AI to analyze game databases, providing personalized recommendations.
+It also integrates APIs to fetch the latest game news and comprehensive game details.

+---

-## Getting Started
+## **Getting Started**

-These instructions will help you set up the project locally for development and testing purposes.
-See the deployment section for notes on deploying the project in a live environment.
+Follow these instructions to set up the project locally for development and testing.
+Refer to the deployment section for notes on releasing the project to a live environment.

+---

-## Prerequisites
+## **Prerequisites**

-To get started, ensure you have the following installed:
+Ensure the following tools and services are installed and set up before you begin:

+ **Frontend Prerequisites:**
-- Flutter (version ....)
+- Flutter (latest version)
-- Dart
+- Dart SDK
 - Android Studio with the Android emulator
-- An API key for accessing game data from the RAWG API or a similar game database
+- A valid IGDB API key for game data
 - Git for version control

+ **Backend Prerequisites:**
+- Python 3.10+
+- Flask (Python framework)
+- Firebase Admin SDK for Python
+- A valid Firebase project (Firestore and Firebase Storage configured)

 ## Installing
 A step-by-step guide to getting a development environment running: